There are 11 different classes of PRSI, which fall broadly under the following 5 headings:

 certain public servants (Classes B, C, D and H)

-self-employed people, this includes company shareholders controlling over 50% of shares.
-(Class S) .
+self-employed people, this includes certain company directors and members of a local authority (Class S).
 Class S and P applies to certain self-employed share-fishermen.

 certain Public Office Holders (Class K).